cSploit/cSploit.github.io/docs.md

 ## Possible error

-A short error message it's often self-explanatory.
+A short error message isn't often self-explanatory.
 Sometimes it too difficult to explain an issue with a short message and here you can find a few common examples that explain some errors:

   - _cannot start process_: this message is printed when the core of cSploit cannot start the required process.
   - _`cmd` returned #`number`_: this message is printed when `cmd` has exited with an error code `number`